drvinceknight/pfm/book/tools-for-mathematics/08-statistics/why/main.md

 ## What is the difference between machine learning and statistics

 In a lot of cases the difference here is more question of vocabulary than actual tangible differences.

 For example the `scikit-learn` library has a tool for linear regression as does the `statsmodels` and the `statistics` library.

 In practice statistics is often more descriptive, for example using linear regression to understand the relationship between two variables.
 Whereas machine learning is more predictive, for example using liner regression to predict one variable value from another.

-A lot of modern applied mathematics using tools such as neural networks which are usually discussed as tools from the machine learning.
+A lot of modern applied mathematics uses tools such as neural networks which are considered to be from the field of machine learning.